How does one repent of their sins? What are the steps?

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 1 John 1:9 (NASB)

-This verse should give every Christian great comfort that God does forgive the repentant sinner who confesses his or her sins.
+1 John 1:9 should give every Christian great comfort that God does forgive the repentant sinner who confesses his or her sins.
 The verse does not tell us to beg and plead over and over again and hope that He has forgiven.
 Many Christians worry that God has not forgiven them because they do not feel forgiven.
 There are a number of reasons why they may not feel forgiven, but the root problem is that they do not understand the character of God.
-Notice that we are told God will forgive because of His character.
-We are reminded that He is faithful and righteous.
-This means that if God did not forgive us He would not be faithful and He would be sinful.
-But we know that is not the character of our God.
-He can be trusted and His behavior is not sinful.
-Therefore, when we are truly repentant and confess or admit our sin to Him, we know that He forgives.
-Anything less than believing and trusting Him is another sin.
+Notice that we are given a promise that God will forgive because of His character.
+He forgives the repentant sinner because He is faithful and righteous.
+This means that if God did not forgive us He would not be faithful and not righteous.
+Therefore, when we admit our sin and are truly repentant, He forgives.
+That is an example of the love of God.
+1 John 2:1 says that Jesus Christ defends Christians when they sin.

 Suggested Links:What is the meaning of the word repentance in the Bible?